fecet/NBeats-M4/README.md

 ## Results

 There is only results for Yearly dataset and interpretable model at the moment.
-Check
+Check author's results [here](https://github.com/ElementAI/N-BEATS/blob/master/notebooks/M4.ipynb)

 ## Credit: